-Using trugs to practise, reinforce and consolidate reading
+trugs decodable card games for reading - to practise, reinforce and consolidate

 Get it.

 In Get it, the pupil reads a short list of words by saying the sounds and blending them all through the word, until they can read the word automatically.
 They then select which word will be on the card they turn over.
 To win the game, they must read the words repeatedly, and so they gain the practice they need to recognise words quickly until they are able to read without sounding out aloud.
 The result is that they have fun and love the game at the same time as improving their ability to read fluently.